-The Operations, Decision Sciences and Artificial Intelligence (ODSAI) Interest Group offers very flexible options for a doctoral student in a variety of related fields.
+The Business Analytics and Operations (BAO) Interest Group offers very flexible options for a doctoral student in a variety of related fields.
 These programs require coursework for about two years, followed by a period of dissertation-related research.
 The doctoral program is primarily designed to prepare students for a career in research and teaching at an institution of higher learning.

 Available concentration areas include: